 SpaceOAR is performed without sedation in the outpatient setting after a local injection of numbing medication.
 The entire procedure takes about 15 minutes in our NYC office.
 At the end of the procedure, you may experience mild pain and/or numbness behind the scrotum, as well some urgency to urinate with reduced strength of the urine stream.
 These symptoms typically improve over the first few days.

 What are the Results?

 SpaceOAR Hydrogel has been evaluated in many clinical studies and shown to be effective in reducing radiation to organs at risk.
 In the U.S., 222 prostate cancer patients participated in a multi-center, randomized, patient-blinded clinical study.
 Study results showed that the hydrogel was safe and effective.
-The average SpaceOAR Hydrogel study patient gained ½ inch (1.3 cm) of space between the prostate and rectum, and had significant reduction in radiation dose to the rectum resulting in significantly fewer rectal side effects.
+The average SpaceOAR Hydrogel study patient gained ½ inch (1.3 cm) of space between the prostate and rectum and had a significant reduction in radiation dose to the rectum resulting in significantly fewer rectal side effects.
 2 Three years after treatment, patients from the study were asked to report on their quality of life for bowel, urinary and sexual functions.
-These patient-reported outcomes showed that SpaceOAR Hydrogel patients experienced significantly fewer long-term rectal side effects, were more likely to maintain sexual function, and showed significantly lower decline in patient reported urinary and bowel quality of life.
+These patient-reported outcomes showed that SpaceOAR Hydrogel patients experienced significantly fewer long-term rectal side effects, were more likely to maintain sexual function, and showed a significantly lower decline in patient-reported urinary and bowel quality of life.
 2,3 To read the peer-reviewed clinical studies and other publications, click here.